 WHAT WILL I HEAR?

-Based on noise modelling on a busy summer day, Figure 6 depicts the current noise modelling map of the Bagdad area, with approximately 5 to 15 noise events over 60 decibels depicted (shown as pink to light purple dots).
+Based on noise modelling on a busy summer day, Figure 7 depicts the current noise modelling map of the Campania area which shows up to 5 noise events over 60 decibels to the immediate southwest (pink dots).

-Figure 6: Current 60 decibel map 5 (pink dots) noise events depicted Figure 7 presents the proposed noise modelling map for the Bagdad area which shows a reduction down to 5 noise events over 60 decibels per day (shown as pink dots).
+Figure 7: Current 60 decibel map - 5 (pink dots) noise events depicted Figure 8 presents the proposed noise modelling map for the of the Campania area which shows up to 5 noise events over 60 decibels further southwest (pink dots).

-Figure 7: Proposed 60 decibel map 5 (pink dots) noise events depicted The range of noise levels associated with different everyday activities is depicted in Figure 8.
+Figure 8: Proposed 60 decibel map - 5 (pink dots) noise events depicted The range of noise levels associated with different everyday activities is depicted in Figure 9.
 WHEN WILL THIS CHANGE OCCUR?